windvalley/gossh/README.md

   -c, --run.concurrency int           number of concurrent connections (default 1) -l, --run.lang string               specify i18n while executing command (e.g. zh_CN.UTF-8|en_US.UTF-8)
   -s, --run.sudo                      use sudo to execute commands/script
-      --timeout.command int           timeout for executing commands/script on each remote host --timeout.conn int              timeout for connecting each remote host (default 10) --timeout.task int              timeout for the current gossh task
+      --timeout.command int           timeout seconds for executing commands/script on each remote host or pushing each file/dir to each remote host --timeout.conn int              timeout seconds for connecting each remote host (default 10) --timeout.task int              timeout seconds for the current gossh task

 Use "gossh [command] --help" for more information about a command.
 ```